 - Configure your two-factor authentication method(s).

 To protect against account takeover and data theft, Duo Security offers two-factor authentication as a service.
-In just a few minutes, you can add Duo Two-Factor Authentication to your WordPress website using the Duo plugin!
+In just a few minutes, you can add 2FA using this WordPress two factor authentication plugin.

 Duo’s authentication service adds a second layer of security to your WordPress accounts, rather than relying solely on a password, which can be phished or guessed.
 Duo allows your administrators or users to verify their identities using something they already own, such as a smartphone or a hardware token, resulting in strong authentication and increased account security.

 Duo is simple to set up and operate.
 There is no need to install any additional hardware or software with Duo; simply sign up for the service and install the plugin.
-Then, without having to set up user accounts, directory synchronization, servers, or hardware, you can choose which user roles you want to enable two-factor authentication for—admins, editors, authors, contributors, and/or subscribers.
+Then, without setting up user accounts, directory synchronization, servers, or hardware, you can choose which user roles you want to enable two-factor authentication for—admins, editors, authors, contributors, and/or subscribers.

 - Duo Free-Free